ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

      -
      - 0.0

-Heart failure was split into medically managed, mild, moderate, and severe groups.
+Heart failure from IHD was split into medically managed, mild, moderate, and severe groups.
 Disability weights were established for these severities and are in the table below.

 .. list-table:: Severity distribution for heart failure from IHD
    :widths: 15 25 12